Bebao24/GameEngine/README.md

 It uses OpenGL for rendering and GLFW for creating window.

 ## Status
-I know this is more like a framework, but I will try to make it an actual game engine. <br>
 For now, you probably can't use this game engine since there's no documentations. <br>

 ### Platform (Operating systems)